 | Lotus Lounge | International (T2) | Vietnam Airlines business class, Priority Pass, DragonPass | Hot food, open bar, Wi-Fi, showers, quiet seating |

-→ Where to Stay in Da Nang — which area to book based on what you're doing.
+→ Where to Stay in Da Nang, which neighbourhood to book based on what you're doing.

-→ First-Time Visitor Guide — everything else you need to know before arriving.
+→ First-Time Visitor Guide, everything else worth knowing before you arrive.